eliasolcina/Backgammon_Game/README.md

-# Welcome to the beautiful game of Backgammon.
+# Welcome to the Beautiful Game of Backgammon.
-This game was created as our first project as NOD Coding Bootcamp (BC#4) 2022.
+This game was created as our first project at NOD Coding Bootcamp (BC#4) 2022.
 It was supposed to be focused on functional programming and we created around 25 function for the game.
 We wanted a challenge and therefore decided to have a go at the game of Backgammon.

 According to Wikipedia:
 > *Backgammon is a two-player game of contrary movement in which each player has fifteen pieces, known traditionally as 'men' (short for 'tablemen') but increasingly known as 'checkers' in the US in recent decades.
 These pieces move along twenty-four 'points' according to the roll of two dice.* </br>